 Looking for a unique day trip?
 Why don’t you explore one of the many ghost towns near Toronto?
-While some of these ghost towns are more for driving through and appreciating the history from afar, others you can really get out and explore the nitty-gritty of.
+While some of these ghost towns are more for driving through and appreciating the history from afar, others you can wander and explore at your leisure.
 But they’ve all got one thing in common.
 They’re all very interesting (and kinda spooky) abandoned spots with some pretty incredible stories.

 You’ve heard of Evergreen Brickworks.
 So why not check out the abandoned Cheltenham Brickworks?
-It’s basically the same concept only Cheltenham had its heyday way back in the early 1900s.
+It’s basically the same concept only Cheltenham had its heyday way back in the early 1900s, according to Inside Caledon.
 And when the brickworks were shut down in the 1950s, this spot became the ghost town it is today.
 You can check out the remains of the area with only a 45-minute drive from the city.

 Where: 14388 Mississauga Rd, Caledon, Ontario

-The origins of this ghost town come from a star-crossed love affair between the local butcher and a wealthy upper-class lady.
-Thomas and Emma Cooper were the newlyweds that established the area in the 1870s.
-And for a while there it looked like the area could become a busy, bustling township.
+Rumour has it, the origins of this abandoned area come from a star-crossed love affair between the local butcher and a wealthy upper-class lady.
+Thomas and Emma Cooper were the newlyweds that established the area in the 1870s, says the blog Ontario Abandoned Places.
+For a while there, it looked like the area could become a busy, bustling township.
 However, history has proved that not to be the case.
 And today only a handful of people remain in the area.
-You can visit the rural community or take a trip through the nearby Cooper Falls Trail today.
+You can visit the rural community or take a trip through the nearby Cooper Falls Trail, which is a scenic 8-km hike.

 Where: Muskoka District Road 6, Washago, Ontario